michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 # Database schema changes with Spring Boot and Hibernate

 ## Target audience
-This article has been written for people who have at least basic understanding of the Java/Spring/Spring Boot/Hibernate ecosystem.
+This article has been written for people who have at least basic understanding of Java and its most common backend frameworks (Spring Boot, Spring, Hibernate...).

-## Let's refactor!!!!
+## Introduction

-When writing applications, we tend to promote practices such as [TDD](https://en.wikipedia.org/wiki/Test-driven_development) that allow us to be confident when refactoring our code.
-What about our database?
-Should we be able to refactor our production database schema in a jiffy, just as easily as we would change a method name?
-Let's see if we can get there!
+The Java ecosystem gives you a lot of tools to magically update your database schemas.
+Should they be considered as development tools or should they also be used in production?
+In this first article, we will focus on general best practices and Hibernate's auto-schema generation feature.
+We will explain what we've learned from it and where it is suitable to be used.
+In a subsequent article (to be published soon), we will discuss how database schema changes can be done with a database migration tool such as Liquibase.

 ## Setup